Gutmaster/Cardscuffle-Organizer/README.md

 ## Server Side
-### seed.py
-This file resets and seeds the database with initial values for the program.
-It can be run by entering `python server/seed.py` from the project directory.

-### config.py
-This file contains imports and configuration for the app and database.

 ### app.py
 This file contains the following routes that serve to and accepts data from the client application.
 It is written to Flask RESTful standards and contains the following classes and methods.